reichlab/docs.zoltardata/docs/Accounts.md

 Zoltar has a basic "amnesia" feature in case you forget your password.
 To use it:

-1. Click the "Sign in" user drop down menu in the black [navigation header](HomePage.md#navigation header) that's shown at the top of all pages.
+1. Click the "Sign in" user dropdown menu in the black [navigation header](HomePage.md#navigation header) that's shown at the top of all pages.
 1. On the user login page, click the "Lost password?" link.
 1. Follow the instructions that are sent to the email address you registered with Zoltar.